 Combine this with exercise and sodium is a critical ingredient in your electrolyte supplements.

-By experience, I can tell you that I am able to complete an intermittent fast much more effectively if I drink some sodium.
+From experience, I can tell you that I am able to complete an intermittent fast much more effectively if I drink some sodium.

 Many other experts in fasting recommend adding salt to their water or electrolyte drinks for this reason.